top of page

-Bridgette is the youngest daughter of Dr. David and Sandra Carter.
-She graduated from Indiana University with her BA in Psychology in 2013 then went on and graduated from IUPUI in 2016 with her BSN.
+Bridgette is the youngest daughter of Dr. David and Sandy Carter.
+She graduated from Indiana University with her BA in Psychology in 2013 then went on and graduated from IUPUI's accelerated nursing program in 2016 with her BSN.
 She worked as an RN at Community Hospital North on their Maternity Unit from 2016 to 2017 before she was drawn back to the family business of small animal medicine.
-She enjoys traveling, making memories with friends and family, reading anything she can get her hands on, singing, and spending quality time with her main squeeze, Miss Lola Bug, her sassy long-haired chihuahua.
+She enjoys traveling, making memories with friends and family, reading anything she can get her hands on, singing classical music & Broadway classics, and tinkering on her ukulele.
+One of her greatest joys in life is spending quality time with her two main squeezes: Miss Lola Bug, her sassy long-haired chihuahua, and Mia, an adorable rescue kitty she adopted from one of the rescues we work with after she fell in love with her following a visit to the office.
 She's a passionate animal advocate and loves every moment she gets to cuddle the furry patients who visit Carter Veterinary Medical Center.

 Elise is the third child of Dr. David and Sandra Carter.
 She has always been a dedicated and passionate animal advocate.
 She owned her own Quarter horse, Abby, throughout her high school career at University High School and enjoyed competing in shows and being a counselor at Kaufman Stables' annual summer camp where she helped lead and facilitate activities between the campers and horses.
 She is a proud Boilermaker and graduated with her BA in History in 2013 with minors in Anthropology, Organizational Leadership, and Communications.
 She then went on to get her MBA from Indiana Wesleyan University in 2016.
 She has worked in several bridal salons where she enhanced her skills in customer service and sales.
 She has experience working in different aspects of the veterinary industry and was drawn back to the family practice to help enhance every customer's unique experience.
 She loves traveling, cooking, music, reading, and fashion.
 She is also the proud mama of two long-haired Chihuahuas, Pebbles and Bandit, and loves getting in as much cuddle and play time with them as possible.
 You can often find her buzzing around the front-desk as she loves to visit with all of the furry patients of Carter Veterinary Medical Center!